-At first they were used as bed covers.
+At first, they were used as bed covers.
 Later they became a key part of a famous winter heater known as korsi (kor-si).

-Korsi’s are typically low-level tables with a heaters underneath (usually a charcoal brazier).
+Korsi’s are typically low-level tables with a heater underneath (usually a charcoal brazier).
 Blankets are thrown on top and over the table, flowing onto the floor, insulating the hot air inside.
 People would sit beside their korsi, putting their feet under the blankets to get warm.
 However, long before the introduction of blankets, it was Jajims that provided the insulation.

 Thicker Jajims were also used as saddles while thinner ones were utilized for decoration and luxury.
-Jajims are exactly like violins and bows: rough and coarse to touch at first, but soon softend after frequent use.
+Jajims are exactly like violins and bows: rough and coarse to touch at first, but soon softened after frequent use.